Please provide your lab and description of research.

 Who is your favorite instructor and why?

-Dr. Randall Bateman, my first rotation mentor.
+Randall Bateman, professor of neurology, my first rotation mentor.
 He taught me complex scientific concepts and techniques by relating them to things I had already learned.
 He would never give me the answer; instead, he asked me questions until I got to it myself.

 What advice would you give to a new student?